tomchadwin/tom.chadw.in/_posts/2019-10-30-qgis2webTheStorySoFar.md

     <img src="/assets/pics/qgis2webLogo.png" alt="qgis2web" />
 </figure>

 qgis2web has now been downloaded from the official QGIS plugins repository over half a million times.
-It's the sixth most downloaded QGIS plugin in history.
+It's the sixth most downloaded QGIS plugin of all time.
 This is a short piece about its history.

 ## qgis2leaf and qgis-ol3